 No, you should not.
-This is dependent on what you dog has ingested and when.
-Best advice is to consult your veterinarian or one of the emergency numbers above.
+This is dependent on what your dog has ingested and when.
+The best advice is to consult your veterinarian or one of the emergency numbers above.
 When dealing with toxins or dangerous foods, vomiting is usually the best course if done within the first hour, maybe up to four hours.

-If your dog has induced a chemical that is potentially caustic, inducing vomiting will bring that caustic material back into the throat and potentially cause more harm than good.
+If your dog has induced a potentially caustic chemical, inducing vomiting will bring that caustic material back into the throat and potentially cause more harm than good.

 So it’s not an automatic “I have to make him vomit” situation.

 Inducing vomiting is not always recommended, but in cases where it is, a quick method is to use one tablespoon of hydrogen peroxide for every 20 pounds of your dog’s body weight.
 Put this into a turkey baster or small syringe and shoot it into his throat.
 Often you’ll need to keep their mouth closed and maybe rub their throat.
 If they don’t vomit within 15 minutes, give one more dose.
 Do not give a third.